 Henry C. Doll

-Geoff, Bill, & Mary Dunbar
+Geoff, Bill & Mary Dunbar

 John Dyer & Kimberly Humphreys Dyer

-Eric & Jana Freiss
+Eric & Jana Friess

 Claudia & Dave Fulton